 - States' abilities to prepare and deliver annual budgets.

-The inquiry is to also consider whether there are preferable alternatives to the current system and the implications for equity across jurisdictions, efficiency and simplicity.
+The inquiry also considered whether there are preferable alternatives to the current system and the implications for equity across jurisdictions, efficiency and simplicity.

 More detailed information can be found in the terms of reference (ToR).

-As a result, in May 2017, the Commission invited interested people and organisations to make a written submission addressing the issues and questions raised in the ToR.
+In May 2017, the Commission invited interested people and organisations to make a written submission addressing the issues and questions raised in the ToR.
+In response, in June 2017 the Tasmanian Government made an initial submission to the Commission's guidance note.

-For further information, please visit the Productivity Commission website (https://www.pc.gov.au/).
+For further information, including submissions from other parties, please visit the Productivity Commission website (https://www.pc.gov.au/).